prashant2695/Covid-19-Vaccine-analysis/README.md

 - **Vaccine Effectiveness**: Analyzing the effectiveness of different COVID-19 vaccines..

 - **Vaccine Distribution**: Examining the global distribution of vaccines, including vaccination rates by region and country.

-## Results

-Here are some key findings from our analysis:

-- Findings 1: Describe a significant finding from your analysis.
-- Findings 2: Another important insight from your research.
-- Findings 3: Highlight any unexpected or noteworthy results.